 House Arrest/Home Detention

-In this program, an inmate with at least 30 days remaining on their sentence is allowed to return home under intensive supervision and monitoring (Out-of-Custody cases with less then 30 days remaining on their sentence will be considered on a case by case basis).
-An electronic device mounted on the ankle helps the probation staff supervise the inmate closely at all times.
-The inmate can continue to live at home, work, attend school, vocational programs and counseling.
-Frequent field contacts are made by the Probation Officer along with random home searches and drug/alcohol testing.
-The inmate must have prior approval from the Probation Officer to leave home for any reason.
-All of the inmate's time is scheduled and approved by the Probation Officer.
+In this program, an inmate with at least 30 days remaining on his/her sentence (15 actual days ½ - time credits) is allowed to remain at or return home under intensive supervision and monitoring.
+An electronic device mounted on the individual's ankle allows EMP Staff to supervise the inmate closely at all times.
+The inmate can continue to live at home, maintain employment, attend school, or vocational programs and participate in treatment.
+Frequent field contacts are made by EMP Staff along with random home searches and drug/alcohol testing.
+The inmate must have prior approval from EMP Staff to leave home for any reason.
+The inmate's daily schedule must be approved by the EMP Staff.
 Participants are also subject to surveillance at any time.
-If the inmate is away from home or work without permission, tests positive for illegal drugs, or becomes a risk to the community, the inmate can be rearrested and returned to jail.
+If the inmate is away from home or work without permission, tests positive for illegal drugs, or becomes a risk to the community, the inmate can be returned to jail.

 - Excessive criminal history and/or prison priors

 - Does not have a verifiable residence in Santa Clara County

 Cases involving crimes of a violent or sexal nature are typically ineligible for EMP, but will be screened on a case by case basis.

 Court – recommended EMP commitments will receive a great deal of consideration when screened for acceptance, but may still be rejected, especially if there are significant safety concerns.

 Adult Probation Department